 Description

-This fascinating approach directly counters the claims of outspoken, conservative American Christians who argue that a society without God would be hell on earth.
-It is crucial, Zuckerman believes, for Americans to know that “society without God is not only possible, but it can be quite civil and pleasant.”
+Drawing on sociological theories and the author's own research, this title counters the claims of outspoken, conservative American Christians who argue that a society without God would be hell on earth.
+It states that it is crucial for Americans to know that society without God is not only possible, but it can be quite civil and pleasant.

 Product form